Posted on February 14th, 2017

-Mesothelioma is a very rare and complex form of cancer, with approximately 3,000 cases diagnosed annually in the U.S. In addition to the low prevalence of mesothelioma, the symptoms associated with this malignant disease can easily be mistaken for the signs of less severe respiratory or gastrointestinal conditions such as asthma, pneumonia or irritable bowel syndrome.
+Mesothelioma is a very rare and complex form of cancer with approximately 3,000 cases diagnosed annually in the U.S. In addition to the low prevalence of mesothelioma, the symptoms associated with this malignant disease can easily be mistaken for the signs of less severe respiratory or gastrointestinal conditions such as asthma, pneumonia or irritable bowel syndrome.

-The most commonly experienced symptoms of pleural mesothelioma, which accounts for nearly 80% of all diagnosed mesothelioma cases, include shortness of breath, chest pain, fatigue, a persistent cough and unintentional weight loss.
-However, these are also signs frequently associated with the following respiratory conditions:
+This type of mesothelioma accounts for nearly 80% of all diagnosed mesothelioma cases.
+The most commonly experienced symptoms of pleural mesothelioma, include shortness of breath, chest pain, fatigue, a persistent cough, and unintentional weight loss.
+However, these signs are frequently associated with the following lung conditions and because of this pleural mesothelioma is often misdiagnosed as either of these listed conditions:

 Approximately 2% of all mesothelial tumors develop on the outer lining of the heart, hence the extremely low number of pericardial mesothelioma patients.
-The most frequently experienced symptoms are heart palpitations, difficulty breathing, fatigue, fever, night sweats, chest pain and a persistent coughing, which can also be found in patients suffering from:
+The most frequently experienced symptoms are heart palpitations, difficulty breathing, fatigue, fever, night sweats, chest pain, and a persistent coughing, which can also be found in patients suffering from:

 Testicular mesothelioma is the rarest form, occurring in less than 1% of patients diagnosed with mesothelioma.
-Although a specific set of symptoms could not be identified yet due to the low number of documented cases, some signs which could indicate the presence of testicular mesothelioma are an abnormal lump in the testicles, pain, swelling and fluid buildup.
+Although a specific set of symptoms could not be identified yet due to the low number of documented cases, some signs which could indicate the presence of testicular mesothelioma are an abnormal lump in the testicles, pain, swelling, and fluid buildup.
 This type of mesothelioma can thus easily be mistaken for one of the following diseases:

 Diagnosing mesothelioma is very challenging for multiple reasons.
-There are numerous factors which may contribute to the disease being misdiagnosed as a more frequently occurring condition or even as another form of cancer with similar symptoms.
+There are numerous factors that may contribute to the disease being misdiagnosed as a more frequently occurring condition or even as another form of cancer with similar symptoms.
 Some of the most common reasons why mesothelioma fails to be recognized by oncologists are:

-Both pleural mesothelioma and lung cancer develop in the chest cavity and are accompanied by virtually the same symptoms.
+Both pleural mesothelioma and lung cancer development in the chest cavity and are accompanied by virtually the same symptoms.
 However, the two diseases are dissimilar in many respects.
 Although lung cancer can also be caused by prolonged exposure to asbestos, it is an entirely different form of cancer than mesothelioma.
 Distinguishing between lung cancer and pleural mesothelioma is crucial, as each malignant disease requires a very specific treatment regimen.
 Regrettably, it is not uncommon for mesothelioma to be misdiagnosed as lung cancer due to the similarities both types of cancer display, which results in numerous patients undergoing the wrong treatment.

 It is essential to be aware of the main differences between pleural mesothelioma and lung cancer so as to prevent misdiagnosis.
 We have compiled a list of the clearest dissimilarities between the two forms of cancer which will hopefully help you avoid receiving an inaccurate diagnosis:

-Mesothelioma has a very rapid and aggressive progress and early diagnosis is vital.
+Choosing a board-certified oncologist specialized in mesothelioma cases who have vast experience in treating it is absolutely crucial to avoid misdiagnosis and gain access to appropriate treatment.
+Mesothelioma has very rapid and aggressive progress and early diagnosis is vital.
 Detecting cancer in its early stages will not only provide you with the maximum treatment options available, but it can also substantially improve your prognosis and quality of life.